iip-ecosphere/platform/platform/documentation/PREREQUISITES.md

 ## Execution

+### Basic setup

 - JDK 21 (tested with JDK 21.0.2), JDK 17 (tested with JDK 17.0.10); either one in in path, evironment variable ``JAVA_HOME`` set to JDK installation directory
 - Maven 3.9.7 in path
 - Python 3.9.6 in path with packages `pyyaml` and `pyflakes` (not yet prepared for implicit virtual environments)

+Depending on the use of Python packages/libraries by your/used platform services, installation of further Python libraries may be required.

+### Virtualization

+For virtualized execution, automated creation of containers

 - Docker in path

+### Web User Interface

 For the Web-UI (see also (Angular version compatibility matrix)[https://angular.io/guide/versions]).
 More recent versions may not work.